Ireland is an amazing country, and I am sure that these Irish facts will surprise you. They certainly did for me.

 If any are incorrect, be sure to let me know in the comments and please share this article where you can.

 Which of these are your fav Irish facts?

 Don’t forget you can get your weekly dose of Irish straight to your inbox every Friday right here.

 And if you enjoyed this post, why not read some St Patrick’s day facts next.

-Thanks for reading these facts about Ireland!
+Thanks for reading these Irish facts be sure to share!